 Today, vaping concentrates are very much a far cry from the formerly labor-intensive process which involved the use of the old torch and nail.
-The rise of dab pens and e-nails have given way to a new way to enjoy and get the most out of your choice concentrates – in the most convenient and simplest of ways.
+The rise of concentrate pens and e-nails have given way to a new way to enjoy and get the most out of your choice concentrates – in the most convenient and simplest of ways.

 Types of extracts

 Concentrates are generally divided into two main categories – Oil, which is more viscous and is usually available in pre-filled carts.
-Then there’s Wax which has more intense effects, is usually solid or semi-solid, and has several other variants and names.
+Then there’s Concentrate which has more intense effects, is usually solid or semi-solid, and has several other variants and names.

 Oil from pre-filled carts is the most common amongst the concentrates, and more often than not- is the first type of extract you’re likely to get introduced to.
 The production method used to make oil requires a solvent, which does somewhat lower the concentration of the plant extracts.
 It’s a liquid that’s available in various viscosity levels – some more dense/thick than others.